valmakesgames/Tesorito/README.md

 > "Come back to Earth, Star Child."

 ## Equip Menu Prototype
-On your journey you will encounter some of your old memories, each unlocking an article of equipment.
+On your journey from the stars and down back to Earth, you will unlock some of your old memories.
+One by one, pieces of your humanity will be restored.

 ![Equip Menu mockup to help define the story for the Equip Menu prototype.](https://github.com/valmakesgames/Tesorito/blob/master/art_tesorito/equip-menu_mockup_v1.png)